-Financial liabilities: Classification, subsequent measurement and gains and losses on initial recognition.
+Financial liabilities: Classification, subsequent measurement and gains and losses

+Financial liabilities are classified as measured at amortised cost or FVTPL.
+A financial liability is classified as at FVTPL if it is classified as held-for-trading, or it is a derivative or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in profit or loss.
 Any gain or loss on derecognition is also recognised in profit or loss.